-When the SIM Lock feature is enabled, your phone only works with the current SIM.
+When the Lock SIM Card feature is enabled, your phone only works with the current SIM.
 You must enter the SIM lock code to unlock the SIM so you can use a different SIM card.

 Once you have entered the lock code, you are asked to confirm your password.
-Reenter your password and press the OK soft key.
+Reenter your password and press the ${\rm OK}$ soft key.

-- Off: you are not required to enter the phone password when you switch on the phone. - $\mathbf{0n}$; you are required to enter the phone password when you switch on the phone.
+- Off: you are not asked to enter the phone password when you switch on the phone. - On: you are required to enter the phone password when you switch on the phone.